D4Delta/DeltaLauncher/Setup.md

 First you have to get a ftp.
 There is a lot of free ftp on internet, just search for the one that fit you.

 Now you have to deploy your application on this ftp.
-Just edit your application pom.xml, and add your ftp server:
+Just edit your application's pom.xml, and add your ftp server:

 ```xml
 <project>